pmonnin/dbpedia-ontologies-mining/README.md

 API Colibri
 -----------

 Used to build the lattice.
-Available here : https://code.google.com/p/colibri-java/
+Available at: https://code.google.com/p/colibri-java/

 Access to SPARQL endpoint